Darcy Moore: Playing style

 Moore can play either as a key defender or as a tall forward.
 He has excellent closing speed, a natural leap, strong marking ability over his head and is smart around goal.
 As a forward he kicks goals, takes big marks and is a hard match-up, while as a defender he is able to shut-out players.

 Personal life

 As the son of former Collingwood captain and dual Brownlow Medalist Peter Moore, Moore grew up supporting Collingwood.
-He completed commerce studies at Melbourne University.